 7. Take your wire and make a small loop at the top.

 8. Next, take some extra crepe paper and make a ball around the loop.

 Are you still having fun?
 Don’t you love this tutorial on how to make crepe paper flowers?

 9. Wrap some floral tape around the pod.

 10. Cut a square piece of green crepe paper.

 Then make a cross with a brown colored pencil.
 Then place two more lines going through the middle like pictured in the above photo.

-11. Next, take a square piece of green crepe paper and place over the pod and glue.
+11. Next, take a square piece of green crepe paper, place it over the pod, and glue it.